Honoring National Adoption Month

 Every day, dedicated kinship families, foster parents, and community members step forward as supports to children that they know and love, or that they haven’t met yet, to offer lifelong family commitments to children in foster care.
 Children who are awaiting adoption have often faced traumatic experiences including abuse and neglect.
 When life’s challenges prove to be impossible to overcome for their biological parents, legal connections are severed, and children must often navigate uncertainty, grief, and loss.
 When extended family, foster parents, and community members step forward to love children through the foster care system, they are committing not only to begin a new, loving, permanent family – they are also committing to walking alongside children through long-term physical and mental health challenges along with challenges to form an identity with new families.
 These families rely on strong healthcare safety net services to enable healing and ensure children adopted from foster care receive trauma-informed solutions and compassionate mental health supports along the way.

 According to the American Academy of Pediatrics, about 50% of children in foster care have chronic physical problems such as asthma, anemia, visual loss, hearing loss, and neurological disorders.
 Additionally, about 10% are considered medically fragile or complex, and many have histories of prenatal substance exposure and premature birth.
 As of 2019, up to 80% of children and youth in foster care experience significant mental health issues compared to 18-22% of the general population.
 Fortunately, children adopted out of foster care may continue to receive Medicaid-covered healthcare.
-At Sellers Dorsey, we focus on improving quality, equity, and access by strengthening Medicaid services to ensure children currently in or adopted out of foster care, and their adoptive parents, receive the healthcare services to help them thrive.
+At Sellers Dorsey, we focus on improving quality and access by strengthening Medicaid services to ensure children currently in or adopted out of foster care, and their adoptive parents, receive the healthcare services to help them thrive.

 Ready to make an impact?